Great Rapprochement

-The Great Rapprochement was the convergence of diplomatic, political, military, and economic objectives of the United States and the British Empire from 1895 to 1915, the two decades before American entry into World War I.
+The Great Rapprochement was the convergence of diplomatic, political, military, and economic objectives of the United States and Great Britain from 1895 to 1915, the two decades before American entry into World War I as an ally against Germany.
+In the Venezuelan crisis of 1895 President Grover Cleveland, a Democrat, escalated a boundary dispute in South America into a confrontation with Britain.
+Relations were calmed under President William McKinley (1897–1901).
+Theodore Roosevelt, the Republican president from 1901 to 1909, played a central role through his close contacts with British intellectuals and politicians and in his diplomatic work regarding the Panama Canal in 1901 and the Alaska boundary dispute of 1903.
+From 1914 to 1917, he was the leading proponent of America entering into the war on the side of Great Britain.

-The convergence was noted by statesmen and scholars of the time, but the term "Great Rapprochement" to refer to a distinct historical phenomenon may have been coined by the American historian of Anglo-American relations Bradford Perkins in his 1968 study of the period, The Great Rapprochement: England and the United States 1895–1914.
-Perkins attributes the convergence to growing imperial ambitions in the United States, British withdrawal from the Western Hemisphere to focus on its African colonies and naval threat from the German Empire, and American industrialization and integration into the global financial economy.
+The convergence was noted by statesmen and scholars of the time, but the term "Great Rapprochement" may have been coined by American historian Bradford Perkins in his 1968 study of the period The Great Rapprochement: England and the United States 1895–1914.
+Perkins attributes the convergence to growing imperial ambitions in the United States, British withdrawal from the Western Hemisphere to focus on preservation of its African colonies and naval threat from the German Empire, and rapid industrialization and integration into the British global financial system by the United States.

 Background

 American Anglophobia

-American sentiment towards England and the British Empire was harshly negative for much of the 19th century.
-Enmity between the two nations, largely driven from the American side, had peaked amid the American Civil War and the Trent affair.
-After 1872 and the settlement of the Alabama claims, direct hostilities declined.
-However, other incidents, such as the Murchison letter and disputes over borders and fishing rights between America and British Canada, stoked continued American popular resentment toward the British.
-Americans considered Britain their "natural enemy" and "prime villain," though acknowledged closer cultural and political affinity than with mainland European nations.
+American sentiment towards Britain was harshly negative for much of the 19th century.
+Enmity between the two nations, largely driven from the American side, peaked during the American Civil War and the Trent affair.
+After 1872 and the settlement of the Alabama claims, direct hostility declined.
+However, other incidents, such as the Murchison letter and disputes over borders and fishing rights between the U.S. and Canada (then a dominion of the British Empire), stoked continued American hostility toward the British.
+A large segment of the American public considered Britain their "natural enemy", though many Americans acknowledged closer cultural and political affinity with Britain than with those of Continental Europe.